zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             and out comes WASM bytecode — a compact, low-level binary format.
             This bytecode isn’t tied to your machine’s CPU; it’s designed to run inside a
             <code>sandboxed virtual machine</code>.
-            That’s why WASM is portable — the same <code>.wasm</code> file can run on Chrome, Firefox, or Node.js with almost identical performance.
+            That’s why WASM is portable — the same .wasm file can run on Chrome, Firefox, or Node.js with almost identical performance.
         </p>
         <p>